Homekeepr-Inc/documentation-scraper/headless-browser-scraper/README.md

 This approach ensures reliable cleanup while preventing premature deletion of files still being processed by other jobs.

+## Configuration

+### Proxy Settings

+All headless browser scrapers are automatically proxied using `proxychains-ng` when run inside the Docker container.
+The proxy is configured via the `proxychains.conf` file and the `PROXY_URL` environment variable.

+- **Transparent proxying**: No code changes are needed to use the proxy.
+- **Configuration**: The proxy is configured in the `Dockerfile` and `docker-compose.yml`.

 ## Conventions to Follow (Important!)
 To ensure timeliness and robustness, we have a few utility functions which should be used in certain circumstances:
 - Never using `print()` calls in loops as they can slow down execution by _many_ orders of magnitude.
 Progress `print()` calls are fine.